Brandon Jay McLaren

-Brandon Jay McLaren (born October 15, 1982) is a Canadian actor.
+Brandon Jay McLaren (born October 15, 1981) is a Canadian actor.
 He made his first screen appearance in the television series Just Cause (2002).
-He has been known for his main and supporting roles in shows such as Graceland, Power Rangers S.P.D., Ransom, Harper's Island, and Slasher.
+He has been known for his main and supporting roles in shows such as Graceland, Power Rangers S.P.D., Ransom, Harper's Island, The Rookie, and Slasher.
 He has also had roles in the feature films She's the Man, Tucker & Dale vs. Evil, and Dead Before Dawn.

 In 2005, he gained prominence with the main role of Jack Landors a.k.a.
 Red SPD Ranger in Power Rangers S.P.D..
 Since then, he has had a variety of roles in several films and television series.

 Early life

 McLaren was born in Vancouver, British Columbia, Canada to Ira and Denise McLaren.
-He graduated from Johnston Heights Secondary School in Surrey, British Columbia, Canada, and received a bachelor's degree in Human Biology from the University at Albany, SUNY.
+He graduated from Johnston Heights Secondary School in Surrey, British Columbia, Canada, and received a bachelor's degree in Human Biology from the University at Albany, SUNY in New York State.
+McLaren attended SUNY on an athletic scholarship and was part of the school's NCAA Division I soccer team.

 Career

 McLaren was a guest star in the episode "Bloodlines" of Blade: The Series and was featured throughout the first season of The N original television series The Best Years as Devon Sylver, the love interest of lead character Samantha Best.
 He is also well known to Canadian audiences for his role of Lenin, Sam's love interest, in the popular show Being Erica, and he portrayed Jamil Dexter as a recurring role on TNT's Falling Skies.
 He also starred as U.S. Customs agent Dale Jakes on Graceland, Marco on Girlfriends' Guide to Divorce, Danny Booker on Chicago Fire and Bennet Ahmed on The Killing.
-He is also a main role in the Disney+ series, Turner & Hooch.
+He also played the role of Xavier Wilson in the Disney+ series, Turner & Hooch.